kai-0430/ADAR-MED/experiment/experiment.md

-Here we explains how to reproduce throughput data of ADAR-MED server.
+This markdown explains how to reproduce the throughput data of ADAR-MED server on our report.
 1. In `fastchat/serve/med_chabot_web_server.py`, send multiple concurrent requests.

    Original: